Morgan and Lake to lead Wales at World Cup

 The party contains injured players Taulupe Faletau and Gareth Anscombe.

-Wales open their Pool C campaign against France in Bordeaux on 10 September.
+Wales open their Pool C campaign against Fiji in Bordeaux on 10 September.

 There are further group games against Portugal, Australia and Georgia.